 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two-day layover, so the soldiers were given shore leave so they could see the island.

 At the fort, they were greeted by General Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they had what they needed and received Thanksgiving Dinner – which was stew thrown into their mess kits – before he went to have his own dinner.
-Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.
+Being an officer, he was invited to have dinner with the 194th Tank Battalion.

 For the next seventeen days, the tankers worked to remove cosmoline from their weapons which had been greased to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance., and prepared for maneuvers with the 194th Tank Battalion.